alastria/isbe-gobernanza-onboarding/README.md

--  **Resiliency**: Other methods like `did:ala` or `did:ebsi` require the identifiers and associated DID documents to be registered in the blockchain network for resolution and other processes. `did:elsi` is based on the existing eIDAS framework and infrastructure (which is regulated, audited and must comply with all cybersecurity requirements), so it does not require any new or additional infrastructure in ISBE.
-   Resolution of a did is virtually identical to the verification of an eIDAS signature, so it is well known and has proven to be reliable.
+-  **Resiliency**: Other methods like `did:ala` or `did:ebsi` require the identifiers and associated DID documents to be registered in the blockchain network for resolution and other processes. `did:elsi` is based on the existing eIDAS framework and infrastructure, which is in production for many years, is regulated, audited and must comply with all cybersecurity requirements.
+So, `did:elsi` does not require any new or additional infrastructure in ISBE.
+Resolution of a did is virtually identical to the verification of an eIDAS signature, which is a well known process and has proven to be reliable.

 -  **Easier for ISBE**: If we created new identifiers (either centrally by ISBE or by each organization themselves), we would have to perform a costly validation process to make sure that the new identifier is